debianchef/101/uncle_debian_notes_on_foundry.md

 import "forge-std/Test.sol"
 ```

-We can also import contracts buy crafting the statement
-Assuuming we want to import our MyfirstContract contract
+We can also import our contract by crafting the import statement assuming we want to import our MyfirstContract contract  and call its functions

 ```bash
 import {MyHelloWorldContract} from "../src/MyHelloWorld.sol";